IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The Hiddenness Argument: You’re still a small child, and an amnesiac, but this time you’re in the middle of a vast rain forest, dripping with dangers of various kinds.
 You’ve been stuck there for days, trying to figure out who you are and where you came from.
 You don’t remember having a mother who accompanied you into this jungle, but in your moments of deepest pain and misery you call for her anyway, ‘Mooooommmmmmm!’
 Over and over again.
 For days and days … the last time when a jaguar comes at you out of nowhere … but with no response.
 What should you think in this situation?
 In your dying moments, what should cross your mind?
 Would the thought that you have a mother who cares about you and hears your cry and could come to you but chooses not to even make it onto the list?”

 ― <a href="https://en.wikipedia.org/wiki/J._L._Schellenberg" target="_blank">J. L. Schellenberg</a>

+>“I have seen a great people starving to death before my eyes [in India], and I am convinced that this exhaustion and starvation are due not, as their beneficiaries claim, to over-population and superstition, but to the most sordid and criminal exploitation of one nation by another in all recorded history.
+I propose to show that England has year by year been bleeding India to the point of death, and that self-government of India by the Hindus could not, within any reasonable probability, have worse results than the present form of alien domination.”

+>“The British conquest of India was the invasion and destruction of a high civilization by a trading company (the British East India Company) utterly without scruple or principle, careless of art and greedy of gain, over-running with fire and sword a country temporarily disordered and helpless, bribing and murdering, annexing and stealing, and beginning that career of illegal and 'legal' plunder which has now (1930) gone on ruthlessly for one hundred and seventy-three years.”

+>“The Islamic conquest of India is probably the bloodiest story in history.
+It is a discouraging tale, for its evident moral is that civilization is a precious good, whose delicate complex of order and freedom, culture and peace, can at any moment be overthrown by barbarians invading from without or multiplying within.”

 >“In the political sense Ashoka had failed; in another sense he had accomplished one of the greatest tasks in history.
 Within two hundred years after his death Buddhism had spread throughout India, and was entering upon the bloodless conquest of Asia.
 If to this day, from Kandy in Ceylon to Kamakura in Japan, the placid face of Gautama bids men be gentle to one another and love peace, **it is partly because a dreamer, perhaps a saint, once held the throne of India**.”